sgehringDesign/hot-or-cold-starter/README.md

-# hot-or-cold-starter
+# Thinkful Hot Or Cold Exercise
-Starter Files for FEWD Hot or Cold Project
+A "Hot Or Cold" exercise exercise from thinkful.com